US Homeland Security discusses asylum agreement in Guatemala

 The agreement has been challenged in Guatemala's Constitutional Court.
 Human rights prosecutor Jordán Rodas asked the tribunal to overturn it, arguing that U.S. President Donald Trump's threats of tariffs or other consequences made the agreement null.

-The Constitutional Court had also issued injunctions before the signing, telling President Jimmy Morales' government not to enter into a deal without approval from the country's Congress, but the rulings were ignored.
+The Constitutional Court also issued injunctions before the signing telling Morales' government not to enter into a deal without approval from the country's Congress, but the rulings were ignored.

 In a statement Wednesday, U.S. Ambassador Luis E. Arreaga called the agreement "a bold new approach to reduce irregular immigration."